 As an addition to the graphics performance, Apple has installed for the first time ever, a 4 speaker audio system, which means it will be 3x the volume of iPad Air 2.

-The iPad Pro was built especially to be a multimedia powerhouse on the go.
+The iPad Pro was built primarily to be a multimedia powerhouse on the go.
 The Microsoft Surface Pro?
 Not so much.

 The iPad Pro is 6.9mm thin and weighs 1.57lbs, whereas the iPad Air is 6.1mm, and the Surface Pro weighs 1.76lbs.